0097eo/thesebooks/README.md

 - npm (version 8.0.0 or higher)

 ### Instructions
-To get started with The Book App Web Application, follow these steps:
+To get started with DeezBUUKS, follow these steps:

 Get the project files by cloning the repository:
 ```